Catharism: Suppression

 In 1147, Pope Eugene III sent a legate to the Cathar district in order to arrest the progress of the Cathars.
 The few isolated successes of Bernard of Clairvaux could not obscure the poor results of this mission, which clearly showed the power of the sect in the Languedoc at that period.
 The missions of Cardinal Peter of Saint Chrysogonus to Toulouse and the Toulousain in 1178, and of Henry of Marcy, cardinal-bishop of Albano, in 1180–81, obtained merely momentary successes.
 Henry's armed expedition, which took the stronghold at Lavaur, did not extinguish the movement.

 Decisions of Catholic Church councils—in particular, those of the Council of Tours (1163) and of the Third Council of the Lateran (1179)—had scarcely more effect upon the Cathars.
 When Pope Innocent III came to power in 1198, he was resolved to deal with them.

-At first Innocent tried peaceful conversion, and sent a number of legates into the Cathar regions.
+At first, Innocent tried peaceful conversion, and sent a number of legates into the Cathar regions.
 They had to contend not only with the Cathars, the nobles who protected them, and the people who respected them, but also with many of the bishops of the region, who resented the considerable authority the Pope had conferred upon his legates.
-In 1204, Innocent III suspended a number of bishops in Occitania; in 1205 he appointed a new and vigorous bishop of Toulouse, the former troubadour Foulques.
-In 1206 Diego of Osma and his canon, the future Saint Dominic, began a programme of conversion in Languedoc; as part of this, Catholic–Cathar public debates were held at Verfeil, Servian, Pamiers, Montréal and elsewhere.
+In 1204, Innocent III suspended a number of bishops in Occitania.
+In 1205, he appointed a new and vigorous bishop of Toulouse, the former troubadour Foulques.
+In 1206, Diego of Osma and his canon, the future Saint Dominic, began a programme of conversion in Languedoc.
+As part of this, Catholic–Cathar public debates were held at Verfeil, Servian, Pamiers, Montréal and elsewhere.

 Dominic met and debated with the Cathars in 1203 during his mission to the Languedoc.
 He concluded that only preachers who displayed real sanctity, humility and asceticism could win over convinced Cathar believers.
 The institutional Church as a general rule did not possess these spiritual warrants.
-His conviction led eventually to the establishment of the Dominican Order in 1216.
+His conviction eventually led to the establishment of the Dominican Order in 1216.
 The order was to live up to the terms of his rebuke, "Zeal must be met by zeal, humility by humility, false sanctity by real sanctity, preaching falsehood by preaching truth."
 However, even Dominic managed only a few converts among the Cathars.